open-spaced-repetition/fsrs4anki/README.md

 # Introduction

+FSRS has been integrated into Anki.
+If your version of Anki is 23.10 or newer, use the built-in FSRS.
+Read about how to use it [here](https://github.com/open-spaced-repetition/fsrs4anki/README2.md).
+If your version of Anki is 2.1.66 or older, use the standalone version.

+For details about the FSRS algorithm, please read [the algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
+If you are interested, you can also read my papers:
+- [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) (free access), and
+- [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory) (submit a request).

 FSRS4Anki consists of two main parts: the scheduler and the optimizer.

 - The scheduler replaces Anki's built-in scheduler and schedules the cards according to the FSRS algorithm.
 - The optimizer uses machine learning to learn your memory patterns and finds parameters that best fit your review history.
 For details about the working of the optimizer, please read [the mechanism of optimization](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-mechanism-of-optimization).

-For details about the FSRS algorithm, please read [the algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
-If you are interested, you can also read my papers:
-- [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) (free access), and
-- [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory) (submit a request).

 FSRS4Anki Helper is an Anki add-on that complements the FSRS4Anki Scheduler.
 You can read about it here: https://github.com/open-spaced-repetition/fsrs4anki-helper